peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Parameters:**

-* <code>otherValue</code> - An arbitrary-precision binary float that the return value will approach.
+* <code>otherValue</code> - An arbitrary-precision binary floating-point number that
+ the return value will approach.

 * <code>ctx</code> - An arithmetic context object to control the precision and exponent range of the result.
 The rounding mode from this context is